OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 In this section you see how to change theme options and customize menu and toolbars via the Appearance section of the Settings screen.

 ### Customizing Menus and Toolbars
-Depending on your organizations needs, you may wish to hide or show various items in the browsers main application bar and tab menu.
+Depending on your organizations needs, you may wish to hide, show, or reorder some items in the browsers main application bar and tab menu.

 The items that appear in the main application bar and tab menu are customizable.
 You can remove items, change their order, and even add new items.